marithetland/ONTmompS/README.md

 If you use this tool, please cite: Krøvel AV and Hetland MAK et al. Long-read sequencing as a solution to the challenge of calling _mompS_ for _L. pneumophila_ SBT with short-reads. https://github.com/marithetland/ONTmompS

+## Output
+With default settings, two output files are created: `LpST_ONTmompS.tsv` reports the ST and SBT alleles. `mompS_alleles_ONTmompS.tsv` reports the mompS alleles.
+The ST and alleles will be annotated if there are mismatching or missing alleles:

+* A complete ST is reported if allele matches are found to all seven SBT genes in the database (e.g. ST560).
+* If there are < 3 inexact matches, the nearest matching ST with the number of locus variants (LVs) is reported, e.g. ST560-1LV.
+* For allele matches with <100% sequence identity, the nearest matching allele is noted with "*"
+* For incomplete coverage of an allele, the nearest matching allele is noted with "?"
+* For loci with no allele matches, sequence identity <90% or sequence coverage <80%, the allele number is reported as "-"

+It is possible to store the allele sequences to files, using flags: `store_novel_alleles` to store only novel allele sequences, `store_mompS_alleles` to store the mompS allele sequences, or `store_all_alleles` to store all allele sequences.
+The files will by default be placed in a folder named `ONTmompS_allele_sequences`.

 ## Installation